 CBCF Walmart Emerging Leaders Internship

-The semester-long Emerging Leaders Internship Program sponsored by Walmart creates a corps of trained, young leaders with the skills, outlook, and the contacts necessary to generate and sustain positive change in Washington, D.C. and their local communities.
-This program will take place in person from August 19, 2022, to December 9, 2022.
+The semester-long Emerging Leaders Internship Program sponsored by Walmart creates a corps of trained, young leaders with the skills, outlook, and contacts necessary to generate and sustain positive change in Washington, D.C. and their local communities.
+This program will take place in person from Monday, August 28th to December 15th, 2023.
 Interns will receive housing, a $4000 stipend (paid biweekly in increments of $500).
 Interns will be placed in various congressional offices, committees, subcommittees, or federal agencies.
 This program is offered during the fall and spring semesters.
 Applicants must have a minimum GPA of 2.5 on a 4.0 scale, should be at least a college senior by the program start date, have a permit to work in the U.S., and have a demonstrated interest in public service, governance, and the policy-making process.

 Note: You must use your full first and last name as your display name when creating your application account.